Bringing the United Kingdom closer to Europe since 2013

 Previous AEGEE-London foundations

 2013 wasn't the first time AEGEE-London was founded.
-The first time that AEGEE-London was really born was in 1986! (just one year after AEGEE foundation).
-It existed to at least 1990.
+The first time that AEGEE-London was really born was in 1985!
+AEGEE-London was one of the AEGEE funding antennae together with Paris, Leiden, Madrid, Milan and Munich.
+It existed until at least 1990.
 However, afterwars, it died.
 Before 2013 it was again refunded, but we don't know exactly when.

 During the 3rd Comité Directeur board (November 1986 to November 1987), Andrew Oldland, from our antenna, was Treasurer at the CD.